icerpc/slicec/README.md

 - [Testing](#testing)
 - [Code coverage report](#code-coverage-report)

-## Build Requirements

-To build the slicec library you need to have Rust and Cargo installed.
-The recommended method to install Rust is by using [rustup](https://rustup.rs).

 ## Overview

 The slicec library is a Rust library that can be used to compile Slice definitions into a `CompilationState` struct.